 By Chelsea Jones

-Chelsea is an intern from Brigham Young University-Idaho and is pursuing the Marriage and Families Studies degree.
-She has been married for six years and is the mother of four including 18-month-old triplets.
+Chelsea is an intern from Brigham Young University-Idaho pursuing a Marriage and Families Studies degree.
+She has been married for six years and is the mother of four including 18-month triplets.
 Chelsea enjoys reading parenting and marriage books while applying all she learns from her studies in her family life.
-She is excited to join the front lines of advocating the five pillars UFI stands on and defends!